JTGonzo/Single_Physics_Solvers/INSTALL.md

 *line 15 :* vtk_filename = 'Figures/Flap_';

-These lines are where you indicate the names you chose for the domain specific .mat files that you will be importing to the solver as well as the prefix string that you intend to assigned to your output data.
+These lines are where you indicate the names you chose for the domain specific .mat files that you will be importing into the solver as well as the prefix string that you assign to your output data.

 <ins>***Editting CFD_data.m or CSM_data.m***</ins><br>
 These two files are the primary locations where you define all the domain specific parameters needed for you unqiue problem.
 Parameters that you are able to set include: